Push Rod vs Pull Rod Suspension In F1 (Simple Explanation)

 Final Thoughts

-Push rod and pull rod suspension in F1 do the same job, which is to effectively control the wheels and dampen any bumps in the track.
+Push rod and pull rod suspension in F1 do the same job, which is to keep the car stable and the tires in contact with the track.
 However, they allow for different design elements to be implemented, with the option teams choose having an impact on the car’s aerodynamics.